Vancouver Centre (federal electoral district)

 Vancouver Centre (Vancouver-Centre) is a federal electoral district in British Columbia, Canada, that has been represented in the House of Commons of Canada since 1917.
 It includes the neighbourhoods of downtown Vancouver, the West End, Yaletown, False Creek and Stanley Park.

-The riding is relatively gentrified due to policy efforts; it has some of the highest property values in Vancouver, a large business and commercial district with office buildings and a large LGBTQ population.
+The district has been represented by Hedy Fry, a former physician and a member of the Liberal Party of Canada, since 1993.

 Geography

 The riding includes the neighbourhoods of Yaletown, the West End, Coal Harbour, Downtown Vancouver, western Strathcona, eastern Kitsilano, and False Creek South.
-The heavily urbanized electoral district is by far the most densely populated in Western Canada, with most of its residents living in mid and high rise apartments.
+The heavily urbanized electoral district is by far the most densely populated in Western Canada, with almost all of its residents living in mid- and high-rise apartments.
 The riding has a diverse, multi-generational demographic.